Class Information: 2025

 gfortran: Developed by the GNU, the free software foundation.
 See http://gcc.gnu.org/wiki/GFortran.

-Intel Fortran Compiler: This is available either (i) free to everyone directly from Intel as part of the oneAPI HPC Toolkit (here), which can use the (Visual Studio 2019) Application Programming Interface (make sure to install "Desktop development with C++") (ii) free to ETH employees (e.g. doctoral students) from the IT shop.
+Intel Fortran Compiler: This is available either (i) free to everyone for Linux and Windows only directly from Intel as part of the oneAPI HPC Toolkit (here), which can optionally use an Application Programming Interface such as Visual Studio 2019 (make sure to install "Desktop development with C++") or Visual Studio Code (ii) free to ETH employees (e.g. doctoral students) for Linux, Windows and MacOS from the IT shop (Intel Parallel Studio XE 2020).

 Free resources on the internet